 I am a primatologist, broadly interested in studies of behavioural ecology in humans and non-human primates.
 My main research interests are in social behaviour, traditions, and culture.
 In particular, I am interested in how social aspects of behaviour impacts the spread of behavioural variants in primates.
 My research has included studies with children, monkeys and apes (see Research for more details).

 NEWS AND EVENTS:

-I'm delighted to have been invited to attend a Wenner-Gren Symposium on Children and Innovation in Brisbane this summer.
+I'm delighted to have been invited to attend a Wenner-Gren funded Symposium on Children and Innovation in Brisbane this month.
 For more details of the meeting and to find out more about the wonderful group of researchers in attendance, check out the Symposium website.